danm0e/react-training-presentation/slides/3-1-React-Digging-Deeper/0-2-React-Performance.md

 - Welcome to Session 2!
 - Last time around we touched on some basics with React (Virtual DOM, components etc)
 - Today we're diving deeper in to some of those concepts
-- Particularly around re-rendering and practical optimisation techniques to prevent it from doing so
+- Particularly around re-rendering and practical optimisation techniques
-- Two hands-on exercises to put concepts into practice
+- Exercise/Demo to put these concepts into practice

 ---